 BRD2 (Bromodomain Containing 2) is a Protein Coding gene.
-Diseases associated with BRD2 include photosensitive epilepsy.
-Among its related pathways are Cell Cycle / Checkpoint Control and Wnt / Hedgehog / Notch.
-GO annotations related to this gene include chromatin binding and lysine-acetylated histone binding.
-An important paralog of this gene is BRD4.
+Diseases associated with BRD2 include Enterocele and Prolapse Of Female Genital Organ.
+Among its related pathways are Wnt / Hedgehog / Notch and Regulation of retinoblastoma protein.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and lysine-acetylated histone binding.
+An important paralog of this gene is BRD3.

 UniProtKB/Swiss-Prot for BRD2 Gene

 May play a role in spermatogenesis or folliculogenesis (By similarity).
 Binds hyperacetylated chromatin and plays a role in the regulation of transcription, probably by chromatin remodeling.
 Regulates transcription of the CCND1 gene.
 Plays a role in nucleosome assembly.